Prince-Tee/IAC_AWSinfrastructureUsingTerraform_Part2/README.md

-# Automate Infrastructure With IaC using Terraform- PART 2
+# Automate Infrastructure With IaC using Terraform-PART2

 Welcome to the world of Infrastructure as Code (IaC) with Terraform!
 In this guide, we will walk you through the process of automating the creation of AWS resources using Terraform.